JGrater/ADA-SQA-Todo-Application/README.md

 Final Branch:
 ![Vitest Testing Status](https://github.com/JGrater/ADA-SQA-Todo-Application-UI/actions/workflows/node.js.yml/badge.svg?branch=final)

+### Project Description

+Our project is a simple to-do application.
+It will help manage our daily tasks, which can be categorised into groups such as Personal, Work or Household.
+Therefore, our to-do app will have the following components: Tasks: Each task has a name, description, and a completion status (yes or no).
+Labels: There can be Personal, Work, Household label.
+Relationship: Each task must be associated with one only label, indicating the context or category of the task.
+This is a one-to-many relationship from tasks to labels.
+The same label can have zero or more tasks.

 ### Key Features:
 - Create new todo box
 - Delete todo box
 - Mark todo box as done
 - Edit todo description text
+- Counts the number of todos open
 - Offline capability (by storing the data locally as JSON)
 - Online capability (by storing the data in a remote database)